Undergraduate study in Earth Sciences

 - Plate tectonics

-Studying a Bachelor of Science majoring in Earth Sciences, from 2019
+Studying a Bachelor of Science majoring in Earth Sciences

 The Earth Sciences major explores the processes that have shaped Earth, from its deepest interior to its surface, and into neighbouring space.
 It investigates the complexity and interactions of Earth’s systems, and addresses the impact of natural processes on society, and vice versa.